What Small Business Owners Need To Know About The Internet?

 Brief History of the Internet

-The abbreviations and definition of Internet terms used in the above Internet history overview are as follow:
+The abbreviations and definitions of Internet terms used in the above Internet history overview are as follow:

 - ARPANET – Advanced Research Projects Agency Network: ARPANET was the first proven wide-area packet-switching communication network to send and receive information in real time regardless of geographical location (distributed control).
 ARPANET was also the first network to implement the TCP/IP protocol suite.